binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Consuming Free and Open Source {#web-applications-identify-risks-consuming-free-and-open-source}
 ![](images/ThreatTags/average-common-average-moderate.png)

-This is where [A9 (Using Components with Known Vulnerabilities)](https://www.owasp.org/index.php/Top_10_2017-A9-Using_Components_with_Known_Vulnerabilities) of the 2017 OWASP Top 10 comes in.
+here, [A9 (Using Components with Known Vulnerabilities)](https://www.owasp.org/index.php/Top_10_2017-A9-Using_Components_with_Known_Vulnerabilities) of the 2017 OWASP Top 10 applies.

 We are consuming far more free and open source libraries than we ever have before.
-Most of the code we are pulling into our projects is never intentionally used, but is still adding a surface area for attack.
+Most of the code we are pulling into our projects is never intentionally used, but still adds a surface area for attack.
 Most of it:

 * Is not thoroughly tested for what it should and should not do.
-We are often relying on developers we do not know a lot about, not to introduce defects.
-As I have discussed in the "Code Review" section of the Process and Practises chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), where most developers focus more on building than breaking, and do not see the defects they are introducing
+We are often relying on developers to not introduce defects.
+As I have discussed in the "Code Review" section of the Process and Practises chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), most developers focus more on building than breaking, and do not see the defects they are introducing
-* Is not reviewed evaluated.
-That's right, many of the packages we consume are created by solo developers who just focus on creating and have little focus on how their creations can be exploited.
-Even some teams who have a security champion in them, are not doing a lot better
+* Is not reviewed or evaluated.
+Many of the packages we consume are created by solo developers who focus on creating and have little focus on how their creations can be exploited.
+Even some teams who have a security champion aren't doing a lot better
-* Is created by amateurs that could and do include vulnerabilities.
+* Is created by amateurs who include vulnerabilities.
 Anyone can write code and publish to an open source repository.
 A lot of this code ends up in our package management repositories which we consume
-* Does not undergo the same requirement analysis, defining the scope, acceptance criteria, test conditions and sign off by a development team and product owner that our commercial software does
+* Does not undergo the same requirement analysis, scope definition, acceptance criteria, test conditions, and sign off by a development team and product owner, that our commercial software more often does

 There are some very sobering statistics, which Adrian Colyer also details in his blog post "[the morning paper](https://blog.acolyer.org/2017/03/07/thou-shalt-not-depend-on-me-analysing-the-use-of-outdated-javascript-libraries-on-the-web/)", on how many defective libraries we are depending on.
-We are all trying to get things done faster, where in many cases means consuming someone else's work rather than writing our own code.
+We are all trying to get things done faster which, in many cases, means consuming someone else's work rather than writing our own code.

-Many vulnerabilities can hide in these external dependencies.
-It is not just one attack vector any more, it now provides the opportunity for many vulnerabilities to be sitting there waiting to be exploited.
+Many vulnerabilities hide in these external dependencies.
+It is not just one attack vector any more, there is opportunity for many vulnerabilities to be exploited.
 If you do not find and deal with them, I can assure you, someone else will.

-Running any type of scripts from non local sources without first downloading and inspecting them, and checking for known vulnerabilities, has the potential to cause massive damage.
-For example, it can destroy or modify your systems and any other that may be reachable, send sensitive information to an attacker, or many other types of other malicious activity.
+Running any type of scripts from non-local sources, without first downloading and inspecting them, and checking for known vulnerabilities, has the potential to cause massive damage.
+For example, it can lead to the destruction or modification of your systems and any other that may be reachable, allow sensitive information to be sent to an attacker, and many other types of other malicious activity.

 ### Insufficient Attack Protection
 ![](images/ThreatTags/easy-common-average-moderate.png)